-9) Accounting Period concept: - It is also known as periodicity concepts or time period assumption.
+- 9) Accounting Period concept: It is also known as periodicity concepts or time period assumption.
 According to this assumption, the economic life of an enterprise is artificially split into periodic intervals which are known as accounting periods, at the end of which financial position.
 The use of this assumption further requires the allocation of expenses between capital and revenue.
-That portion of capital expenditure which is consumed during the current period is charged as an expense to income statement and t he unconsumed portion is shown in the balance sheet as an asset for future consumption.
+That portion of capital expenditure which is consumed during the current period is charged as an expense to income statement and the unconsumed during the current period is charged as an expense to income statement and the unconsumed portion is shown in the balance sheet as an asset for future consumption.
 Truly speaking, measuring since, actual income can be determined only on the liquidation of the enterprise.
 It may be noted that the custom of using twelve month period applied only for external reporting.
-For internal reporting, accounts can be prepared even for shorter periods, say monthly, quarterly or half yearly.

-10) Verifiable Objective Concept:- according to this principle, the accounting data should be definite, verifiable and free from personal bias of the accountant. in other words, this principle requires that each recorded transaction/event in the books of accounts should have an adequate evidence to support it. in historical cost accounting, the accounting data are verifiable since, the transactions are recorded on the basis of source documents such as vouchers, receipts, cash memos, invoices, and the like. the supporting documents form the basis for their verification by auditors afterwards.
+For internal reporting, accounts can be prepared even for shorter periods, say monthly, quarterly or half yearly. - 10) Verifiable Objective Concept:- according to this principle, the accounting data should be definite, verifiable and free from personal bias of the accountant. in other words, this principle requires that each recorded transaction/event in the books of accounts should have an adequate evidence to support it. in historical cost accounting, the accounting data are verifiable since, the transactions are recorded on the basis of source documents such as vouchers, receipts, cash memos, invoices, and the like. the supporting documents form the basis for their verification by auditors afterwards.